ev3dev/ev3dev-lang-python/docs/motors.rst

 Units
 -----

-Most methods which run motors with accept a ``speed`` or ``speed_pct`` argument.
+Most methods which run motors with accept a ``speed`` argument.
 While this can be provided as an integer which will be interpreted as a percentage of max speed, you can also specify an instance of any of the following classes, each of which represents a different unit system:

 .. autoclass:: SpeedInteger
 .. autoclass:: SpeedPercent